 At the top, there are ruins of Tipu’s fort as well as the exact point where it is rumoured that Tipu pushed his prisoners to their death from.
-Aptly named Tipu’s Drop, it will give you the chills.
+Aptly named Tipu’s Drop, it'll give you the chills.
 For something less eerie, the Bhoga Nandeeshwara Temple and the Nandi Bull are worth a gander.
 The pond at the temple is also a great crowd puller, especially if you’re a photographer.
-Go forth and experiment with symmetry.
-Another lesser known site is the escape route that lies just below the peak and the Nandi Bull.
-Apparently, Tipu Sultan used to hide away in it, and escape when he wanted to leave unnoticed.
-Legend has it that the route ran all the way to near Mysore, and that’s how he shuttled between battles.
+Post that, walk over to the Nehru Nilaya and Gandhi House — two colonial bungalows which have had guests like Jawaharlal Nehru, Mahatma Gandhi, Queen Elizabeth, and Dr CV Raman.
+Don't forget to make a stop at the canteen for dosa or grab an ice cream to go.